convincedcoder/convincedcoder.github.io-source/_posts/2018-02-03-TypeScript-basics.md

 ## Getting started

-The [TypeScript quickstart page](https://www.typescriptlang.org/samples/index.html) contains some resouces to get you started, including frameworks like Angular that use TypeScript.
+The [TypeScript quickstart page](https://www.typescriptlang.org/samples/index.html) contains some resources to get you started, including frameworks like Angular that use TypeScript.

 If you are just looking for a quick way to play around with the language, you can use the [Playground](https://www.typescriptlang.org/play/index.html).